owaisqarnikhan/replit_1/AWS-UBUNTU-DEPLOYMENT-GUIDE.md

 # Install Certbot for SSL certificates
 sudo apt install -y certbot python3-certbot-nginx

+# For IP address, SSL setup is optional
-# Obtain SSL certificate (replace with your domain)
+# If you have a domain, replace with your domain:
-sudo certbot --nginx -d your-domain.com -d www.your-domain.com
+# sudo certbot --nginx -d your-domain.com -d www.your-domain.com

 # Test automatic renewal
 sudo certbot renew --dry-run